 Like diplomatic parents, we will swear up and down that all birthdays are deserving of celebration.
 There are no small birthdays, only small parties.
 On the other hand, we do believe in making an extra to-do for milestone birthdays and anniversaries (the ones that end in fives and zeros).
 They mark the beginning of your next chapter of life, and by gosh, you deserve it.
 Our design partner, Cheree Berry (pronounced “shuh-REE ber-ree”), is the founder of Cheree Berry Paper in St. Louis and is a go-to stationer for hosts across the country thanks to her clever and conceptual style.
 Such thoughtful attention to detail can make all the difference in ensuring the guest of honor feels celebrated and every guest feels considered.
-Here are Cheree’s tips on planning and throwing a milestone or anniversary party (hint: it all starts with the invitation).
+Here are Cheree’s tips on planning and throwing a great party, whether a milestone birthday or 50th Wedding anniversary (hint: it all starts with the invitation).

 Can you tell us a little about how you started and your philosophy on hosting parties?